Dubai Frame

 Insider Tips

-- Visit during sunset for the most spectacular views
+- Visit during sunset for the most dramatic city views and photography opportunities.

-- The glass floor on the sky bridge provides a thrilling experience
+- Walk across the glass floor on the sky bridge for a thrilling experience.

-- Combine with a visit to Zabeel Park for a full day out
+- Combine your visit with Zabeel Park for a full day of sightseeing and recreation.

 History and Interesting Facts